-Injuries and trauma are common and are usually the result of a bite wound from another parrot in the same cage, particularly during the breeding seasons.
-Parrots also fight because of jealousy, tiredness, poor cage conditions, and not enough space.
+Injuries and trauma are usually due to a bite wound from another parrot in the same cage, especially during the breeding season.
+Parrots also fight due to jealousy, tiredness, resources, and a lack of space.

 - Broken cage bars or toys

 - Falling off the perch

 - Other pets

 As beaks have nerve endings, trauma and injuries are painful.

 Genetic deformities and incubation abnormalities can sometimes affect the shape of the beak, causing them to become misshapen.